 - Wear seat belts and choose safer transport options - In resource-poor settings, road conditions may be hazardous: inferior road surfaces, no road shoulders, unprotected curves and cliffs and poor lighting.

 - Food - If you’re visiting a developing country, eat only food that has been fully cooked and served hot.
 Don’t eat fresh vegetables or fruits unless you can wash or peel them yourself.

 - Water - Drink only bottled, sealed beverages, and avoid ice.
-If you are camping, hiking, or staying in a remote area, carry water filter treatments.
+If you are camping, hiking, or staying in a secluded area, carry water filter treatments.

 - Know the law - Many extreme sports are either heavily regulated, or illegal.
 Find out if your activity is legal in your destination, and stay within the law.

 - Permits - Check if a permit is required for the adventure you are undertaking and arrange prior to travel if possible.

 - Research local medical facilities – IAMAT (International Association of Medical Assistance to Travellers) has a list of English-speaking doctors in every corner of the globe.
 IAMAT is a non-profit organisation (established in 1960) and you can join by submitting a donation - it takes about 4 weeks for the information to arrive.

 - If you do have any medical (or dental) treatment while you are overseas, make sure you have all details of any medications/vaccines given (names, batch numbers, routes and dates of administration) as well as contact details for the clinic you attended.